DeeMcCart/CI_PP3_RepairsTracker/README.md

 ## About
 ---------
-RepairTracker is a python- and google-sheets DBMS application intended to replace a manual (paper-based) system for tracking the lifecycle of jewellery repair.
-This is a real-world requirement, and while the version of RepairTracker presented is a demo version, the app is presently intended for live use.<br>
+RepairsTracker is a python- and google-sheets DBMS application intended to replace a manual (paper-based) system for tracking the lifecycle of jewellery repair.
+This is a real-world requirement, and while the version of RepairTracker presented is a demo version, the app is intended for live use, and has been validated with the help of a real-world user.<br>

 ### Responsive Mockup
-A responsive mockup is given here,  although in practice the user interface is a 80-char x 24 line text display regardless of device: https://ui.dev/amiresponsive?url=https://repairs-tracker-aa30320aef0e.herokuapp.com/ (and, in fact, the user interface when tested on a mobile device did not function correctly, and operated with anomolies when used on a Samsung Galaxy tablet)
+A responsive mockup is given here,  although in practice the user interface is a 80-char x 24 line text display regardless of device: https://ui.dev/amiresponsive?url=https://repairs-tracker-aa30320aef0e.herokuapp.com/

 ### Live webpage link
 https://repairs-tracker-aa30320aef0e.herokuapp.com/